IIT-EnergySystemModels/openTEPES/doc/rst/Papers.rst

 =================
 The model has being used in these publications:

+- S. Huclin et al. "Exploring the roles of storage technologies in the Spanish electric system with high share of renewable energy" Energy Reports (accepted)

 - A. Ramos "Assessing the operational flexibility provided by energy storage systems.
 The Spanish system in 2030" IEA Wind Task 25 Spring 2021 meeting.
 April 2021
   (`Presentation <https://pascua.iit.comillas.edu/aramos/papers/AssessingESSFlexibility.pdf>`_)